-4.3 Disaster Response Leave Effective 1/1/99, Revised 3/1/06
+4.3 Disaster Response Leave

+Effective 1/1/99, Revised 3/1/06, 4/1/21

 The Agency will recognize disaster relief operations as approved by the Executive Director.

-Employees directed by the Agency to participate will be considered on-the-job and will be paid the same salary as working their regularly scheduled hours.
+- 1. Directed to Participate by the Agency Employees directed by the Agency to participate in disaster relief efforts will be considered on-the-job and will be paid the same salary as working their regularly scheduled hours.
 There is no break in retirement service credit and all benefits will continue as normal.
 If the disaster operation is outside our service area, payment for travel time will be provided.
-Employees will be required to submit timekeeping records to the Agency as requested and any pay received from disaster relief sources must be turned over to the Agency.

-If departments receive requests from other recognized relief organizations such as SORT, MED1, SMAT, etc., to participate in special operations that are not initiated by the Agency and the Executive Director approves the request, the employees are given permission to take part but are not considered to be on-the-job.
+Employees will be required to submit timekeeping records to the Agency as requested and any pay received from disaster relief sources must be turned over to the Agency. - 2.
+Approved by the Agency Recognized relief organizations such as SORT, MED1, SMAT, etc., may contact Agency departments to request specialized assistance with relief operations.
+These requests will require Deputy Director approval.
+Employees with approval to be part of these special operations are not considered to be on-the-job.
 Employees are encouraged to confirm, in advance, with the relief organization or program coordinator about pay, travel expenses, liability insurance and workers compensation, even if the relief organization operates on Medic property.
 Employees are not required to use accrued benefit leave during their absence.
-If the employee elects not to use benefit time, they will be placed on leave without pay.
-However, the employee must use vacation or holiday leave at least 16 hours in the pay period in order for the Agency to pay its portion of the employee's insurance.

-Employees who do not wish to use or have enough accrued benefit time to cover the duration of the leave may request a loan not to exceed the amount of pay for their regularly scheduled time missed at Medic.
-The Agency will require the amount of such loan to be paid back when the assignment ends and the outside relief organization remits payment for services rendered or the employee can elect to reimburse the Agency through payroll deductions.

-Employees may volunteer on an individual basis for disaster relief operations but are encouraged to inquire in advance with the program's coordinator about liability/disability insurance and any other coverage or benefit that may be provided to volunteers.
-These employees must use accrued vacation or holiday leave subject to the usual supervisory approval.
+If the employee elects not to use benefit time, they will be placed on a leave without pay status.
+However, the employee is responsible for their portion of benefit premiums while out of work. - 3.
+Volunteer Services Employees may volunteer on an individual basis for disaster relief operations but are encouraged to inquire in advance with the program's coordinator about liability/disability insurance and any other coverage or benefit that may be provided to volunteers.
+These requests will require Deputy Director approval.
+These employees must use accrued vacation leave subject to the usual supervisory approval.
+If an employee does not have benefit time available, they will be placed on a leave without pay status.
+However, the employee is responsible for their portion of benefit premiums while out of work.

-Employees returning from leave without pay for more than 30 days will have their aggregate date, Agency date, and ARD adjusted equal to the amount of time they were actually off the payroll.
+Note: Employees on leave for 90 or more days, must meet all applicable requirements of the Return to Full Duty Work program (4.9).

-4.4 Extended Leave Without Pay (LWP) for more than 30 days Effective 2/1/2010; Revised 1/23/2013; 4/18/2013
+4.4 Extended Leave Without Pay (LWP) for more than 30 days

+Effective 2/1/2010; Revised 1/23/2013; 4/18/2013